peercoin/rfcs/text/0018-pos-reward/0018-pos-reward.md

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
-- An 'Attack' is generically any action performed in an attempt to gain an unfair advantage when using the Peercoin protocol.
-- A 'Nothing at Stake Attack' (N@S for short) is defined as any minter that intentionally mints a block on a chain that is not the longest valid chain.
 - A 'Stake Grind Attack' is defined as any minter that intentionally splits his/her inputs in order to alter the odds of minting a block.
 - A '1-year' period is considered to be (365 * 33 + 8)/33 days